istio/istio.io/content/en/docs/ops/configuration/telemetry/monitoring-multicluster-prometheus/index.md

 If you prefer to run the production Prometheus in one of the clusters, you need to establish connectivity from it to the other cluster-local Prometheus instances in the mesh.

-This is really just a customization of the process for external federation, which you can achieve by configuring the `Gateway`, `VirtualService`, and `DestinationRule` in each remote cluster.
+This is really just a variation of the configuration for external federation.
+In this case the configuration on the cluster running the production Prometheus is different from the configuration for remote cluster Prometheus scraping.

 {{< image width="80%"
     link="./in-mesh-production-prometheus.svg"